bitcoin-s/bitcoin-s-ts/oracle-server-ts/README.md

-# WalletServerTS
+# OracleServerTS

-This project is a NodeJS module for making calls to bitcoin-s walletServer.
+This project is a NodeJS module for making calls to bitcoin-s oracleServer.

 ## Install Dependencies